 Yellow Ribbon Program

-Military students and dependents leaving school due to deployment
+Policy for active-duty or reserve military students leaving due to deployment

 VA Certifying Official

 For eligibility and questions about your VA benefits, contact the Department of Veterans Affairs Education Services: 1 (888) 442-4551.